eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

     //...
   }
   ```
   Though this option also supports local plugins by URL, we usually should avoid it since other team members may not have same folder structure.
+Usually we only set plugin names in `remotePlugins` since it usually means the plugins always needs those remote plugins to work together.

-:::caution IMPORTANT
+:::note
 While load by URL, you should ensure the webpack dev server is already started.
 That is, the URL serves the dev bundle.
 :::